hassansin/hassansin.github.io/_posts/2017-12-24-Why--return-await--Is-a-Bad-Idea-.md

   promise resolved: 7
 after:   7
 ```
 Here we can see  where these three promises come from.
 First one is created by `new Promise()`, second one for `Promise.resolve()` and the third one comes from the `then()` callback.
 Remember that the `await` expression pauses execution and waits for the operation to finish?
 That's what the line `Promise.resolve(...).then(...)` does.
 This makes sense when you are waiting inside an async function and do something else with the resolved value.
 But when using `return await` together, that means you're waiting TWO times for the same operation -  one within the async function and then again when this async function is called from different place of your code.
+And that's just waste of CPU cycles.

 ## References